ramiismail/dopresskit/README.md

 How to upgrade your current install to this fork
 ------------------------------------------------
 Just save `install.php` somewhere, and upload it to your server's press directory, wherever you originally put it when you installed presskit().
 Access that directory from your web browser, and it should upgrade, and then tell you to delete/move `install.php` afterwards.
 That's all there is to it!

+Future upgrades can be done in the same fashion.

 Simple.
 Fast.
 Free.